axtend/axtend/tools/README.md

 If you want to use your local binary for allychain or relay chain, you can reduce your compilation time by including only the native runtimes you need.
-For that you have to carefully check which runtimes you need, both on the moonbeam side and on the axia side.
+For that you have to carefully check which runtimes you need, both on the axtend side and on the axia side.

 Here is the list of cargo aliases allowing you to compile only some native rutimes: